 If you think you are eligible, but you haven’t yet heard from us, you will be able to contact us and check your eligibility for the service.
 You can email us at firstname.lastname@example.org or call us on 0161 710 1196.

 Whilst everyone’s experience is unique, most will begin with a care navigator - someone with lived experience who will listen to your experiences and priorities and ensure that the service meets your specific needs.
-Our experienced GPs are able to provide you access to treatments in the ‘gender dysphoria non-surgical specification’, including hormone replacement therapy.
+Our experienced clinical team are able to provide you access to treatments in the ‘gender dysphoria non-surgical specification’, including hormone replacement therapy.

-We also offer a range of other support you may wish to access, including talking therapies, support with deed polls, document updates, and hair removal.
+We also offer a range of other support you may wish to access, including talking therapies, support with deed polls, document updates, and hair reduction.
 There is no one standard transition pathway, so you can choose the services that you wish to access without pressure to follow a specific route.

 Your first contact with the service will be with a care navigator with lived experience, who will welcome you to the service.
 This is an opportunity for you to explore the services we offer in more detail and to ask questions about various aspects of social or medical transition.
-The Care Navigator will explain how the service works and explore if you would like any additional holistic support, like a peer support group for non-binary people, or if you would like any support with reducing your drinking or drug use.
+The care navigator will explain how the service works and explore if you would like any additional holistic support, like a peer support group for non-binary people, or if you would like any support with reducing your drinking or drug use.
 You might want to bring a list of questions that the care navigator can support you with.

 - your gender and how you feel about it;